christopherasnider/markdown-test/README.md

 <hr>

 ## Tidepool for Web
+> Visit https://app.tidepool.org to see the results of these updates.

+> Don't have a Tidepool account?
+Visit https://tidepool.org/signup to create your free Tidepool account.
 ### 1.10.7 (Released 2018-05-14)
 We’ve added the AADE Foundation to our Tidepool Big Data Donation Project Nonprofit Partner list.
 Now you can choose to support an organization providing resources to diabetes educators with your data donation.
 [Trello Details](https://trello.com/c/LWBzvGMr/2-add-aade-foundation-to-tidepool-big-data-donation-project-nonprofit-partner-list)